mind1master/miongo/README.md

 Signals
 -------
-Can be used with your models too!
+Signals can be used independently with your models too!
+Just use `signals.SignalEmitterMixin`, specify `AVAILABLE_SIGNALS` and call `self.emit_signal(signal_type)` to fire a signal when needed.

 Here's an example of implementing before and after save signals

     #!/usr/bin/env python